Lyonsmasawa/x-zone/README.md

 ### Description

-This is a flask application that allows the user to post and view other peoples pitches.
+This is a blogging website made with Flask and Python.

 ## Project Peek